TammyBriggs/alu-AirBnB_clone/README.md

 # AirBnB Console Project

 ## Description
-The AirBnB Console project aims to deploy a simplified version of the AirBnB website on a server.
-While not encompassing all features of the original platform, it incorporates fundamental concepts, serving as a foundation for higher-level programming and enhancing learning experiences.
+The ALU-AirBnB Console project is a simplified version of the AirBnB website, integrating essential components such as database storage, a back-end API, and front-end interfacing.
+It represents the first step towards building a full-scale web application, enabling data management through a custom command-line interface (CLI) and establishing the base classes for storing this data.

 ## Command Interpreter
-The Command Interpreter, akin to a Shell but tailored to specific use-cases, facilitates managing objects within the project.
-It enables the following capabilities:
+The Command Interpreter acts like a shell, tailored for specific use cases, allowing you to manage objects in the project.
+It facilitates the following capabilities:

-- Creation of new objects
+Creating new objects
-- Retrieval of objects
-- Operations on objects
+Retrieving existing objects
-- Updating object attributes
+Updating object attributes
-- Deletion of objects
+Deleting objects

 ## Steps for Developing the Command Interpreter
-This initial step is crucial as it sets the stage for subsequent projects, including HTML/CSS templating, database storage, API integration, and front-end development.
-The steps involve:
-1. Setting up the console for object creation, aiding serialization/deserialization, and establishing the initial storage.
+Set up the console for object creation, serialization/deserialization, and storage.
-2. Creating HTML files for enhancing user interface and visualization.
+Build HTML/CSS files for enhancing the user interface.
-3. Implementing MySQL for managing different types of storage (Database).
+Implement MySQL for managing database storage.
-4. Deployment of HTML using Fabric to host the application on servers.
+Deploy the application on servers using Fabric.
-5. Integrating Flask web application server with stored models and HTML.
+Integrate Flask to serve stored models and HTML.
-6. Establishing RestAPI for handling objects in JSON format.
+Establish RestAPI to handle objects in JSON format.
-7. Dynamically integrating JSON API with HTML for sharing the developed web application (AirBnB).
+Connect the JSON API dynamically with HTML for sharing the web application.

 ## Running the Console
 The console can be utilized in both interactive and non-interactive modes: